happydasch/nspanel_haui/README.md

 In order to install NSPanel HAUI it is neccessary to flash the Panel with ESPHome.

-The simplified process is as follows:
+The simplified process is as followed:

 1. Flash Panel with [ESPHome](docs/ESPHome.md)
 2. Update [Display TFT](docs/Nextion.md)